LG C6 vs Samsung S90H - Best Mid-Range OLED

 Who Should Buy Which

-If you are agonizing between these two at a store, pick based on your room.
-Bright room: C6.
-Dark room or tighter budget: S90H.
-You will be happy either way.
-These are both excellent OLEDs at prices that would have been impossible two years ago.
+If you are agonizing between these two at a store, the $1,100 price gap is the honest answer for most people.
+The C6 is the better panel.
+The S90H is the better deal.
+Both are excellent OLEDs at prices that would have been impossible two years ago.

 Building a system around a new TV?
 The CinemaConfig builder matches your display to compatible AVRs, speakers, and sources based on your room size and what you actually watch.